Howard Stark: Original depiction

-Howard Stark Sr. is an obscure character.
-He is the father of Howard Stark and the grandfather of Tony Stark.
-He is occasionally mentioned in passing across various other comics under Marvel.

 Duplicate of Howard Stark

 Iron Man confronted Arsenal and Motherboard on the eScape to which Arno Stark followed and discovered the digital engrams of Howard and Maria then salvaged these digital engrams when the eScape shut down.

 Arno is acquainted with the digital engrams of Howard and Maria and was able to give them a holographic form.
 With Jocasta's help, Arno is able to use bio-restructuring pods to give digital bodies to the digital engrams.

 During the Iron Man 2020 storyline, Arno has breakfast with the duplicates of Howard and Maria following a nightmare about the Extinction Entity.
-After knocking out Mark One, the artificial simulation of Iron Man is brought to Arno's living quarters and learns what to the duplicates of their parents.
+After knocking out Mark One, the artificial simulation of Iron Man is brought to Arno's living quarters and learns the duplicates of their parents.
 At Port Authority, Iron Man catches up to the duplicates of Howard and Maria who are instructed to not leave the safety of Bain Tower.
 Their condition gets worse because they left Bain Tower and that Arno had to use his own DNA to fill out the missing pieces behind them.
 They suddenly stop moving as Arno plans to fix them and Tony.
 Arno is at his work station, working on reviving his parents by recreating the Arsenal and Mistress bodies from the eScape.
 Arno heads to the Stark Space Station with Arsenal and Mistress who now possess the memories of Howard Stark and Maria.
 The two of them state to Arno that they are proud.
 When Tony Stark uses the Thirteenth Floor to reach the Stark Space Station and confront Arno, Arsenal and Motherboard fight his allies until the arrival of the Extinction Entity.
 As everyone engages the Extinction Entity, Tony, Arno, Rescue, Machine Man, Jocasta, Motherboard, and Arsenal push the Extinction Entity close to Earth's orbit as the Avengers, Force Works, and the A.I.
-Army attack it's tentacles.
+Army attack its tentacles.
 It then turns out that the Extinction Entity was just a simulation and was the result of the disease that Arno thought he cured himself of.
-He now states that the holographic armor made from the eScape is now part of Arno's life support as he allows Motherboard and Arsenal to download themselves to shape Arno's virtual world.
+He states that the holographic armor made from the eScape is now part of Arno's life support as he allows Motherboard and Arsenal to download themselves to shape Arno's virtual world.